ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 This section of the codebase defines the design and layout of ILIAS.
 All CSS code is build here.
 HTML templates can be found elsewhere (see section "HTML").

-The following guidelines will help you to
+The following guidelines will help you to:
 * find your way through the folder structure,
 * understand the different layers that keep our style code organized,
 * and learn what standards and best practices are expected.